yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 #### Entire book

-There are many references to `=>` but it is not called a 'hash rocket' until page 161.
-Given that 'hash rocket' is a common term for this combination of symbols, the use of the name should be used much earlier.
+There are many references to `=>` but it is not called a 'hash rocket' until page 161--and then only once.
+Given that 'hash rocket' is a common term for this combination of symbols, the use of the name should be used much earlier and more frequently.

+:notebook: The use of "will be discussed in full in Chapter *X*" is ... inaccurate.
+Remove "in full."

 #### Page 6